muratk5n/thirdwave/en/README.md

 Note the image of a rich person 200 yrs ago was someone fat (bcz sugar was rare only the rich could afford it).
-Now the image of a rich person is lanky, bcz the wealthy have access to better cooking (through chefs etc).
-It wasnt abt the amount eaten, or how much fat.
-At the same time typical poor person now is likely to be fat;
+Now the image of a rich person is lanky, bcz the wealthy have access to better cooking, ingredients (through chefs etc), read: less starch, more vegs.
+The issue never was the amount eaten, or how much fat.

-sugar and starch has become so prevalent in the market that it is now feeding (and killing) the poor.
+At the same time typical poor person now is likely to be fat; sugar and starch has become so prevalent in the market that it is now feeding (and killing) the poor.

 ---